-The Dunleavy Administration recently announced that it would delay Alaska Department of Conservation health protective PFAS contamination cleanup guidelines.
-The State had been taking a more precautionary approach than the EPA by testing for six PFAS instead of only the two that the EPA is currently monitoring.
-This teleconference will focus on how other states are not willing to put public health in jeopardy by waiting for the EPA to take action, but are instead moving forward to establish protective, enforceable standards for PFAS, including drinking water standards.
-Scroll down to learn more about what will be discussed on this call.
+The Dunleavy Administration announced in April 2019 that it would roll back Alaska Department of Environmental Conservation (DEC) health protective PFAS contamination cleanup guidelines.
+The State had been taking a more precautionary approach than the EPA by testing for six PFAS instead of only the two that the EPA has been monitoring (PFOA and PFOS).
+This teleconference focuses on actions taken by states that unwilling to put public health in jeopardy while waiting for the EPA to take action.
+Several states are moving forward to establish protective, enforceable standards for PFAS, in drinking water.
+Scroll down to learn more about what was discussed on this call and for additional resources.

 Alissa Cordner, PhD, Assistant Professor of Sociology, Whitman College

 Katie Pelch, PhD, Senior Scientist, The Endocrine Disruption Exchange

 Anna Reade, PhD, Staff Scientist, Healthy People & Thriving Communities program, Natural Resources Defense Council